-Tunxis Community College is committed to digital portfolios as a way for students to demonstrate their learning in courses and programs.
-Students at the College will use Digication to develop portfolios throughout their career at Tunxis.
-The digital portfolio provided by the College will assist students in demonstrating learning and accomplishment for careers, College to University transfer, and for personal, life-long learning.
+Tunxis Community College Humanities Department is committed to portfolios as a way for students to demonstrate their learning in courses and programs.
+Students at the College will develop portfolios throughout their career at Tunxis in a variety of modes.

-The student portfolio will be a portfolio in progress and will be organized into final form as a student nears completion of a degree or program.
+The student portfolio will sometimes be a portfolio in progress and will be organized into final form as a student nears completion of a degree or program.
 As students accumulate course content appropriate for portfolios from their courses and programs, the portfolio will change, displaying different content as their abilities develop.
-For example, a third semester student will have different materials to display on an ePortfolio than a student working through their first semester.

 The Portfolio in First Year Writing

 Students in Composition (ENG*101) are required to make 12 pages of revised and finished writing in the form of printed documents available to reviewers.
 Students in composition will also compose a cover letter that prepares the reader for the portfolio, argues why and how work meets the course and appropriate General Education abilities, and that reflects upon the learning process.

 Students may organize these requirements in the portfolio in a manner they and the professor consider appropriate.

 Students in Composition II (ENG*103) are required to make 15 pages of finished writing in the form of printed documents available to reviewers.
 This 15 pages must be the sum of three substantive and revised papers, so the page count will likely be higher than 15.
 For Professor Steve Ersinghaus, students should include RP1, RP2, and one other revised, substantive analysis (for example, Analysis 3) completed in Composition II.